Albert Braun: World War II

 Braun received orders to report for duty on November 1, 1940, at Fort Sam Houston.
 He insisted on an overseas posting and was assigned as a chaplain with the 92nd Coast Artillery Regiment in the Philippines.
 In April 1941, he left for his assignment on the island of Corregidor in Manila Bay.
 Braun was on hand as Douglas MacArthur was evacuated from Corregidor.
 He gave the invocation for the inauguration of Philippine President Manuel Quezon on January 1, 1942, in Corregidor, and was present when General Jonathan M. Wainwright surrendered to the Japanese on May 7, 1942.
 It was Braun who, despite the threat of personal harm, gained permission from the Japanese officers to bury and cremate the dead and who supervised the work of removing the badly decayed bodies from the caves of Corregidor for proper disposal.

 He suffered beatings, hunger, disease and the accompanying humiliations as a POW.
 He insisted on saying mass for the prisoners despite prohibitions against such service and eventually won concession for such activity.

 Braun was liberated, after 40 months as a POW, at Camp Omori in Tokyo Bay on August 29, 1945.
-The emaciated priest who stood over six feet tall, had wasted from 195 pounds to 115 pounds and had contracted diphtheria, dysentery, pelagra and several bouts of malaria.
+The emaciated priest who stood over six feet tall, had wasted from 195 pounds to 115 pounds and had had diphtheria, dysentery, pelagra and several bouts of malaria.